JoshaMunnik/UF-typescript/README.md

 git submodule update --init --recursive --remote
 ````

-This assumes all source files in the `src` folder.
+This assumes all source files are in the `src` folder.